FAQs: Applying, QTAC and UAC

 - I didn't do year 12 but I've spent 15 years in the workforce.
 Will I be able to apply for tertiary study?

-A: Applications to study on campus and some distance education degrees are made online through the University Admissions Centre (UAC), or the Queensland Tertiary Admissions Centre (QTAC).
+A: Applications to study on campus and some online education degrees are made online through the University Admissions Centre (UAC), or the Queensland Tertiary Admissions Centre (QTAC).
 You can apply for a number of courses in this application - we recommend you include a pathway course in your list of preferences in case we are unable to make you an offer for your first choice of degree.
-Most applications to study via distance education are submitted online directly to Southern Cross University.
+Most applications to study via online education are submitted online directly to Southern Cross University.
 For details see the how to apply page.

 A: The Universities Admissions Centre (UAC) and the Queensland Tertiary Admissions Centre (QTAC) are admission centres for most on-campus undergraduate university applications.